 • Set mini goals, smaller actionable goals

-Unpacking your larger than life goals into smaller easily executable goals could just be a means of crushing it.
+According to James Ward the founder of Topclassreviews, unpacking your larger than life goals into smaller easily executable goals could just be a means of crushing it.
 These steps may help you figure out what to do with the large ones.